 It's very important that you provide the correct information in your universal credit claim.
 If you get an overpayment because of wrong information in your claim you could be fined up to £50.

-How and when will I get a universal credit payment?
+When will I get a universal credit payment?

 Universal credit payments will be made monthly and they'll go straight into your bank account.
 This means that you need to make a monthly budget to make sure that you can afford important payments, like your rent.
 If you think you'll have trouble preparing for getting your benefit in one payment speak to a money adviser who will be able to help you make a monthly budget.